 Cricut Cutaway Cards

 In the video below, I am making a huge, wide variety of cards.
-I’m going to show you how to make cards they already have in Design Space, as well as design your own cards right in the Design Space application.
+I'm going to show you how to create cards that already exist in Design Space, as well as design your own cards directly within the Design Space application.
 Click play to watch!

 Can't watch the video or miss some of the information?
 You can also follow along below!